 In the absence of such agreement, the Commission shall adopt a decision setting out the amount chargeable to the Funds for the accounting year.
 Such decision shall not constitute a financial correction and shall not reduce support from the Funds to the operational programme.
 On the basis of the decision, the Commission shall calculate the balance of the accounts as described in point 8.

-The attached chart (annex 1 of this Guidance) presents the main steps of the examination process and its possible outcomes.
-For further guidance is also referred to the "Guidance for Member States on Audit of Accounts".

 In the context of the examination process, exchanges between the services of the Commission and the authorities in charge of the programmes may take place on an informal or formal basis depending on the issues at stake.
 Following the examination, corrections requested at the initiative of the Commission will always give rise to a formal request.

-A version will be assigned to each set of accounts submitted by the Member State.
+As indicated in CIR, a version will be assigned to each set of accounts submitted by the Member State.
 In the framework of the procedures described above, it might be required to submit a revised version of the accounts by the CA. Therefore it is important to keep an audit trail of the versions submitted to the Commission.

-Annexes

-- Annex 1: examination and acceptance of accounts process